-The T5 enhances the T4 QoS capabilities and in addition to supporting ETS it supports SLAs that limit each VM to a fixed allotment of the available bandwidth, and connections within the VM e.g. MPEG-4 connections to a fixed rate with low jitter.
+The T6 enhances QoS capabilities, and in addition to supporting ETS, supports SLAs that limit each VM to a fixed allotment of the available bandwidth and connections within the VM e.g. MPEG-4 connections to a fixed rate with low jitter.